 Secondary: A second home or a vacation home is a residential property that is suitable for year-round occupancy, but is only actually occupied for a portion of the year.
 Typically, for most second home property financing, rental income cannot be used to qualify for the loan.

 Investment: An investment property is owned, but not occupied by the borrower.
-Rental income can be used in loan qualification.
+Rental income can be used in an investment property loan qualification.

 It is important to weigh the risks and benefits before investing.
 Investment properties offer several personal and financial benefits.
 Property owners may choose to rent the property to provide for additional cash flow, take advantage of the tax benefits, and build their investment portfolio.

 If you are interested in building a real estate investment portfolio, contact us today!
-Our extensive experience in securing Investment Property loans has allowed countless individuals to achieve their investment goals.
+GuardHill’s extensive experience in financing investment properties has allowed countless individuals to achieve their investment goals.
 Let’s get started today!